gi1mic/teensy2dmd/README.md

 	REM Display the file yoshi.gif from the current active directory again change for your needs echo dis yoshi.gif > \\.\%PORT%:

+For Linux use something like (Untested)

+	#!/bin/bash

+	# Change to match your USB serial port (you may need to change the port permissions to gain access)
+	TTY=/dev/ttyUSB0

+	# Set the serial port baud rate
+	stty -F "${TTY}" 57600

+	# Change into the directory "/arcade" on the micro SD card - again change for your needs
+	cat cd /arcade > "${TTY}"

+	# Display the file yoshi.gif from the current active directory again change for your needs
+	cat dis yoshi.gif > "${TTY}"

 # Notes
 The Teensy 3.6 is required due to the extra memory it provides.
 You can get away with a Teensy3.2 if you only using